 If you intend to supply alcohol (whether free or for sale, regardless of venue size), or if your theatre has a capacity of 500 or more, then you will need a licence .

 There are two ways to be licensed: for occasional events you can apply for a Temporary Events Notice.
 However, for regular events you will need a Premises Licence from your local council.
 In addition, at least one senior person in your organisation will need to pass an exam for a Personal Licence, so that person can be the Designated Premises Supervisor (DPS).
 The DPS does not need to be present at every event, but should be the person most responsible for the running of the premises.

 Each council has different licence conditions, so you will need to enquire locally .
 Your venue should be compliant with the Technical Standards for Places of Entertainment (ABTT et al) .

 Live and Recorded Music

 Previously, at least two licences were required to play recorded music and to perform live music outside of the classroom (i.e. non-curricular use) - but recently the Performing Rights Society (PRS) and Phonographic Performance Ltd (PPL) have merged into one:

-Theatres are also expected to have two additional licences; - one covering pre-show and interval music, and one for recorded music used during performances.
+Theatres are also likely to have two additional licences; - one covering pre-show and interval music, and one for recorded music used during performances.
 There are many other licences for specific activities, such as dance classes, so it's worth seeking further advice.

 Note that third parties (e.g. people hiring the school premises) may require a separate licence, particularly for professional shows.
 Likewise if you take a show to another venue, you should check if the venue is covered or not.